InfuseAI/primehub-site/docs/design/primehub-apps.md

         - Keep only the first container
         - Set resources from instanceType
         - Prepend (not append) the primehub required envs.  `PRIMEHUB_APP_ID`, ,`PRIMEHUB_APP_ROOT` and `PRIMEHUB_APP_BASE_URL`
-        - Mount group, dataset volumes
+        - Mount group, data volumes
         - Mount empty dir if no group volume available (`/phapplications/<app-id>`)
     - The created pod should have label
         - `app=primehub-app`